alpha-hack-program/compatibility-engine-mcp-rs/README.md

 An example Model Context Protocol (MCP) server developed in Rust that provides five strongly-typed calculation and compatibility functions.
 This project demonstrates how to build MCP servers with explicit computational logic.

+## Why an MCP Server like this?

+Enterprises who need to comply with regulations that make them to have their data secure and on-premise but at the same time want to leverage the power of AI usually rely on small models.
+These models alveit powerful some times are not capable enough to deal with complex. multi-step, logic and tend to forget

 ## ⚠️ **DISCLAIMER**

 This server provides five calculation functions that demonstrate various computational patterns commonly used in business applications.
 All calculations are explicit and transparent.